-What you feed your fish—and how much you feed them—is an important part in providing a healthy environment for them.
-There's much more to offering the proper diet for a fish than just sprinkling a few flakes on top of the water a couple times a day.
+What you feed your fish—and how much you feed them—is an important part of providing a healthy environment for them.
+There's much more to offering the proper diet for a fish than just sprinkling a few flakes on top of the water a couple of times a day.

 Choosing the Right Food

 The fish food section at the pet store can be overwhelming to a novice owner.
 First, learn more about your fish species, starting with whether the species are meat-eaters (carnivores) or vegetation eaters (herbivores).
 From there, options to choose from include:

 - Dry Food: When you think of fish food, you think of flakes.
 That's the most common option for feeding a tankful of fish, but dry fish food also comes in granules and pellets, sinking, and floating varieties, as well as options for specific species.
 Dry fish food can be lower in fiber, but adding vegetable foods to the diet will help reduce the risk of swim bladder disorders and bloating for vegetarian species.
 Pet stores may also sell sheets of dried spirulina or nori algae, which are great for herbivorous fish to nibble on.